 Q: Does it have to be directly related to my major?

 A: The program you select would be directly-related to course requirements you have not yet fulfilled in your ESF program of study.
 Some students choose to take science-based courses related to their major ; others save their electives courses and take more liberal arts courses while they are off-campus.
 The most important things to consider are how the courses taken off-campus will fit into your ESF program of study and if they will meet your graduation course requirements.
 These items should be discussed with your academic advisor.

 Q: What other things should I be thinking about?

 A: Passport and visa acquisition, health and travel insurance, finances, immunizations, safety, leisure are just a few of the things you should think about as you begin to plan your study abroad experience.
 Additional information about these topics is available on the "approved students" webpage.

-If you do not have comprehensive health insurance with medical evacuation and repatriation, you may purchase the SUNY plan serviced by Haylor, Freyer & Coon at the Cashier's Office for $38.00/month.
+If you do not have comprehensive health insurance with medical evacuation and repatriation, you may purchase the SUNY plan serviced by Haylor, Freyer & Coon at the Cashier's Office.